folsomcp/LSDpy/README.md

 ## Terminal output
-(This may be subject to change as the code evolves)

-A brief description of some of the text output to the terminal.
+A partial description of some text output to the terminal.
 The output is mostly self explanatory, I hope.

 The average pixel sized of the observed spectrum, in velocity units, is provided.